-CFD trading on Forex and other assets, as a process, easy to learn, setting entry and exit positions, stops and so on can in most cases be completed directly from chart screens, however, it takes, however, it requires high levels of skills, knowledge, and experience in order to have consistent returns.
+CFD trading on Forex and other assets, as a process, easy to learn, setting entry and exit positions, stops and so on can in most cases be completed directly from chart screens, however, it requires high levels of skills, knowledge, and experience in order to have consistent returns.

 Firstly, we can look at the choice of instruments to trade.

 For Forex, this means a currency pair, such as USD/GBP or EURUSD.

 There are hundreds available, but for the best balance between volatility, risk and opportunity, there are 6 that most traders look to.
 These are:

 All of these have the liquidity and profit/loss potential to make them attractive.

 For CFDs, the choice is wider, from commodities through to stocks via indices, and the precise use of CFDs really depends on personal preference.